-Exception type Proof includes Records from the Federally Facilitated Marketplace showing that the person was receiving APTC or CSR.
+Exception type Proof includes Coverage was from another insurance affordability program, or qualified for APTC because employer-sponsored insurance was unaffordable.
+Records from the Federally Facilitated Marketplace showing that the person was receiving APTC or CSR.
 The child-only premium was more than 5% of household income, OR Check stubs (for income amount as well as the cost of the insurance if deducted from the income)